 On March 10, BCHA held an Open House event at the Longmont Chamber of Commerce.
 In attendance were local business and non-profit leaders, area residents, and representatives from the City of Longmont.
 The event served as an opportunity to update the community on the progress of the development, share the excitement of the many amenities of The Spoke on Coffman, and answer questions.

 The architect and design team resubmitted for the Site Development Plan with a newly-designed stormwater system in late May.
 On May 21, BCHA received a Permit Issuance Letter from the City of Longmont for the structural foundation of the apartments and the parking garage foundation and post-tension concrete structure.
 The City of Longmont Building Services Department will issue this first building permit promptly upon approval of the Site Development Plan.

 Anticipated Construction Start

 BCHA staff continue to work closely with internal finance and legal staff and external private and public financing partners for our financial closing with construction anticipated to begin as early as late August.
 Our team of staff and consultants has demonstrated resilience and progress during the COVID-19 pandemic.
 Contractors and architects are currently working remotely, and subcontractors have followed suit while the team utilizes digital platforms to collaborate, plan, and engineer the development.

 The following is a general timeline of The Spoke on Coffman construction and application/lease-up processes:

 |Anticipated Closing Date||Mid August, 2020|

 |Tenant Screening/Lease-up||Mid 4th Quarter 2021|

 BCHA extends a big “thank you” to the Longmont Downtown Development Authority, the City of Longmont, and community organizations for their partnership, support, and outreach to members of their community.

-Coming soon: A flyer and frequently-asked questions for more information about Coffman Street design, amenities, application process, etc.
+Coming soon: A flyer and frequently-asked questions for more information about The Spoke on Coffman design, amenities, application process, and more.